Kozea/CSStyle/pages/contribute.rst

 As a Lazy Person
 ================

 Want to write kind words?
-Please contact guillaume.ayoub[a]kozea.fr.
+Please contact guillaume.ayoub@kozea.fr.

 As a Simple User